craftcms/cms/docs/plugins/database.md

 ### Creating a Record

-To create a record, first create a new records/ subfolder within your plugin’s folder.
+To create a record, first create a new `records/` subfolder within your plugin’s folder.
 Then create a new file in that folder, named with this format:

 ```
 [PluginHandle]_[RecordName]Record.php
 ```

-If your plugin name is “Cocktail Recipes”, and your record name is “Ingredient”, the file would be named “CocktailRecipes_IngredientRecord.php”.
+If your plugin name is “Cocktail Recipes”, and your record name is `Ingredient`, the file would be named `CocktailRecipes_IngredientRecord.php`.

 Create a new class in that file, with the same name as the filename: